YASHN24/QueryXpertAI_UI/README.md

 1. **Upload a PDF**: Select and upload your PDF file.
 2. **Ask a Question**: Type in any question related to the document content.
-3. **Receive an Answer**: The system will process the query and return the relevant answer along with the content page of the context asked.
+3. **Receive an Answer**: The system will process the query and return the relevant answer along with the content of the page of the context asked.

 ### Contribution

 We welcome contributions!
 Please fork the repository and create a pull request with your changes.
-Make sure to follow the project's coding standards and include relevant tests.

 ### License